A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 # Hook Mountain Massacre level 7-10

+### Level guide:
-- Lvl 7: should be close to 8th level at start of the book
+- Lvl 7: Party should be close to 8th level at start of the book
 - Lvl 8: After first encounter with the Grauls
 - Lvl 9: Midway through Fort Rannick
 - Lvl 10: Near end of Skull's Crossing